 How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

-The solution: event-driven batch processing.
+The solution is event-driven batch processing.

-The Problem: Always-On Architecture in a Variable World
+The Problem.
+Always-On Architecture in a Variable World

-• Report generation: Runs once per day, week, or month
+• Report generation.
+Runs once per day, week, or month

-• Data imports: Triggered when files arrive
+• Data imports.
+Triggered when files arrive

-• Invoice processing: Spikes at month-end
+• Invoice processing.
+Spikes at month-end

-• ETL pipelines: Run during off-hours
+• ETL pipelines.
+Run during off-hours

-• Backup and archival: Scheduled overnight
+• Backup and archival.
+Scheduled overnight

-Yet traditional architectures provision servers to handle peak capacity—then leave them running continuously, whether processing one request or one million.
+Yet traditional architectures provision servers to handle peak capacity, then leave them running continuously, whether processing one request or one million.

-The waste is staggering:
+The waste is significant.

-• Servers idle 80-95% of the time
+• Servers idle 80 to 95 percent of the time

 • Over-provisioned "just in case" capacity